ciankehoe/redbrick-admin-exams/README.md

 easier for those in the future.
 Exams found at https://redbrick.dcu.ie/help/exams

+## Building exams

+To build up to date exams from the source run `make` from the route directory.
+Yaml docs will be read in from `src` directory and output to the `exam` directory.

+To setup dependencies you can run `make install`, **requires** python 3 and pip

 ## Format of the data

 Rather then having all exams stored as markdown files for each year they are